ethanwiebe/builder/README.md

         }
     },
     "someMode": {
-        "linkerFlags": ["-s","%libs","-o","%out"]
+        "linkerFlags": ["-s","%libs","-o","%out"],
         ...
-    }
+    },
     ...
 ```

 will set the `libs` variable that `someMode` later uses to choose which
 libraries to link against.
-This builder config would be called like this:
+This builder config could be called like this:

     ./builder.py somePlatform someMode

 ### Installation

-Builder can be ran with `./builder.py`.
+Builder can be ran with `./builder.py` or `python ./builder.py`.
 On Linux systems `sudo ./install.sh`
 will install builder at `/usr/local/bin/builder`.